 There are different manufacturing procedures according to the ingredients that are used.
 The most common are:

-This method, the one most used especially for flowers, plants, and herbs, consists in separating the solids of the different volatile components of a mixture by evaporation.
+This method, the one most used especially for flowers, plants, and herbs, consists of separating the solids of the different volatile components of a mixture by evaporation.
 The part of the vegetable that contains the essence (root, leaves, flowers, bark (tree), etc.) is crushed and put into a still.

 Sufficient water is added so that the material is completely bathed and, after a few hours of maceration, distillation is carried out.
 The water vapor drags the aromatic elements towards the distillation column, where they are cooled and collected in a glass in which water and essence are easily separated.